arrayfire/arrayfire/docs/pages/indexing.md

 ## References and copies

-All ArrayFire indexing functions return af::array(technically its an array_proxy class but we will discuss that later) objects.
+All ArrayFire indexing functions return af::array(technically its an array_proxy class) objects.
 These objects may be new arrays or they may reference the original array depending on the type of indexing that was performed on them.

-If an array was indexed using another af::array or it was indexed using the af::approx functions, then a new array is created.
+- If an array was indexed using another af::array or it was indexed using the af::approx functions, then a new array is created.
 It does not reference the original data.

-If an array was indexed using a scalar, af::seq or af::span, then the resulting array will reference the original data IF the first dimension is continuous.
+- If an array was indexed using a scalar, af::seq or af::span, then the resulting array will reference the original data IF the first dimension is continuous.
 The following lines will not allocate additional memory.

+\note The new arrays wither references or newly allocated arrays, are independent of the original data.
+Meaning that any changes to the original array will not propagate to the references.
+Likewise, any changes to the reference arrays will not modify the original data.

 \snippet test/index.cpp index_tutorial_references